-WCER provides a proven infrastructure with services that enable researchers to pursue groundbreaking work, and concentrate on the scientific investigation of educational issues and problems.
-Researchers are provided comprehensive administrative and technological support for the full lifecycle of a grant, from award submission through project startup, staffing, research, results, closure or award renewal.
+WCER provides all School of Education researchers with comprehensive administrative and technological support for the lifecycle of a grant, from award submission through project startup, staffing, research, results, closure or award renewal.

-- providing comprehensive editing, formatting and strategic proposal review, including content suggestions to match funder preferences
+- providing comprehensive editing, formatting, and strategic proposal review

 - coordinating communications among investigators, funding agencies, campus schools and colleges, the Research and Sponsored Program Office, and Institutional Review Board